-- 48.24 For the purpose of this Agreement and for the purpose of determining which provisions under this Agreement apply to contingent and fixed-term staff members, breaks between contingent or fixed-term appointments of up to 2 times per year and of up to 6 weeks will not constitute breaks in continuous service.
-A break between contingent or fixed-term contracts, where the second or subsequent contingent or fixed-term contract is for the same position, will not constitute a break in service if that break covers the summer period between main semesters.
-The lengths of and breaks between contingent or fixed-term contracts will not be structured to avoid obligations with regard to severance payments. - 48.25 Periods of approved unpaid leave will not count for service, but will not constitute breaks in service for the purposes of this clause.
+- 49.24 For the purpose of this Agreement and for the purpose of determining which provisions under this Agreement apply to contingent and fixed-term staff members: - (i) , bBreaks between contingent or fixed-term appointments of up to 2 times per year and of up to 6 weeks will not constitute breaks in continuous service. - (ii) A break between contingent or fixed-term contracts, where the second or subsequent contingent or fixed-term contract is for the same position, will not constitute a break in service if that break covers the summer period between main semesters.

+- (iii) The lengths of and breaks between contingent or fixed-term contracts will not be structured to avoid obligations with regard to severance payments and superannuation contributions. - 49.25 Periods of approved unpaid leave will not count for service, but will not constitute breaks in service for the purposes of this clause.